-I’m just going to cut to the chase.
-I learned I must not suck so badly if I’m surrounded by zillions of wonderful, accomplished, diverse, loving people who traveled from far and close just to see me marry my wonderful fiancé who’s wholeheartedly confirmed, “yeah, I want to spend the rest of my life with you!”
+I won’t leave you hanging here – the surprising gift I received is: I learned I must not suck so badly if I’m surrounded by zillions of wonderful, accomplished, diverse, loving people who traveled from far and close just to see me marry my wonderful fiancé who’s wholeheartedly confirmed, “yeah, I want to spend the rest of my life with you!”

-As such, I ended up cementing some pretty unbecoming labels and covered them with a thick layer of shame.
+As such, I ended up accepting and embodying some pretty unbecoming labels and wore them with a thick layer of shame.
 I saw myself as a bad person, not pretty enough, not smart enough, not skinny enough, not perfect enough, not funny enough, certainly not confident or cool enough and I was just getting started.

 It makes NO sense.
 But, sometimes our head can be a nonsensical place.
 It’s all because this stupid thing called fear lives there.
 You can try to evict it.
 But, it’s like a pervasive weed, it always tries to find it’s way back.
 For me, the best defense is self-care.
 Reading self-help and spiritual books, watching inspirational videos, doing yoga, eating right, looking at the abundance of my life rather than the lack, doing all the things that tell me I’m worthy.
 And with all the stress a TV job brings in today’s environment, plus planning a dang wedding, let’s just say self-care went on a vacation, and fear unpacked it’s crappy bags.